Facial Paralysis in Children

 In assessing a child with facial paralysis, the doctor will take a detailed history to determine when symptoms appeared, the severity of the paralysis and whether one or both sides of the child’s face are involved.
 The doctor may use a video camera to record the child’s range of movement.

-The physician may recommend the following tests to point toward a diagnosis:
+The physician may recommend facial imaging with CT or MRI to point toward a diagnosis.

 Treatment for Pediatric Facial Paralysis

-Depending on the cause and severity of a child’s facial paralysis, non-surgical therapies may be sufficient to resolve the problem, including physical therapy and treatment with botulinum or steroid medication.
-A speech pathologist may be part of the child’s care team if the paralysis affects his or her ability to speak.
+Depending on the cause and severity of a child’s facial paralysis, nonsurgical therapies may be sufficient to treat the problem, including physical therapy and treatment with botulinum or steroid medication.

 Facial Reanimation Surgery